HackYourFuture/explore/README.md

 1. `README`: this document contains all the required theory you need to understand.
 It contains not only the right resources to learn about the concepts, but also lectures done by HackYourFuture teachers.
 This is the **first thing** you should start with every week
 2. `MAKEME`: this document contains the instructions for each week's practical side.
 Start with the exercises rather quickly, so that you can ground the concepts you read about earlier.

 We provide a subset of materials that touches on all the concepts we would like you to learn and do.
-If you need more information then you can search the internet for more explanations.
-Luckily there is a lot of information out there!
+This is enough for some, but not for others, it is up to you to define what you need more information on.
+If you do need more information then you can search the internet for more explanations.
+Luckily there is a lot of information out there so it should not be too hard!

 ## Planning